Smithsonian/dpo-meshsmith/README.md

 ### Sample JSON Configuration file
 Instead of specifying all parameters on the command line, a JSON configuration file can be specified via `--config` parameter.

-If both a command line option and a configuration file with the same option are present, the command line option takes precendence.
+If both a command line option and a configuration file with the same option are present, the command line option takes precedence.
 Note that a few advanced options are only available via configuration file.

 ```json
 {